 1. Hailongtun

 Hailongtun, meaning ‘Sea Dragon Castle’, is a ruined fortress on the Longyan Mountain, in Zunyi City, China.
-It was the stronghold of the Bozhou Tusi until its destruction by the Ming dynasty after the Bozhou rebellion.
+It was the stronghold of the Bozhou Tusi until its destruction by the Ming dynasty following the Bozhou rebellion.
 Hailongtun is an example of a well-preserved medieval castle in China.
-In 1600 the Ming defeated the Bozhou rebellion, with the last tusi Yang Yinglong committing suicide, at which point the castle was burned down.
+In 1600 the Ming defeated the Bozhou rebellion, with leader Yang Yinglong committing suicide.

 2. Diaoyu Fortress